 Eric Hu has already paid off $200,000 of his tuition

-“I think the biggest problem of our generation, and I’m very much a victim of this as well, is not just sucking it up and doing it,” Eric said, “Literally the only reason why I am sitting where I am today is because I was just willing to suffer for five minutes so that I could get my fifteen minutes.”
+“The biggest problem of our generation, and I’m very much a victim of this as well, is not just sucking it up and doing it,” Eric said, “Literally the only reason why I am sitting where I am today is because I was just willing to suffer for five minutes so that I could get my fifteen minutes.”

-“To be able to work with such large brands means a lot to us personally, but it also means that brands do care about young people, they care about entrepreneurial spirit, and they care about causes.”
+“To be able to work with such large brands means a lot to us personally, but it also means that brands do care about young people, they care about our entrepreneurial spirit, and they care about causes.”

 “We understand how to use Facebook, Twitter, Instagram naturally…we use it creatively, we use it to communicate, we use it to do whatever.
 Whereas brands use it as a way to market us, they use it as a platform to sell.
-They don’t see it that is necessary to them in the way that it is for us.
+They don’t see it as necessary to them in the way that it is for us.
 That is the biggest strength we have.”

 The point of it all may be difficult to see at times, but perhaps if we put in those five minutes, ignore our cynicism for a moment, we will all be able to recognize the strength and confidently step forward on our own unique road trip into the future.